Jeru2124/CompBioLabsAndHomework/IndependentProjectLab/READMEIndependentProject.md

-## Evidence for Allen's Rule Across Species of Aves: Modeling Theoretical Temperature Gradients for Various Species of Birds given Morphological Proportions
+## Evidence for Allen's Rule Across Species of Aves: Modeling Theoretical Temperature Gradients for Various Species of Birds Given Variation in Morphological Proportions
 ________________________________
 ### **Biological question**